joaocarmo/dailycp/lib/problemDiagonalDifference/README.md

 ###### [Easy]

-Given a square matrix of size N×N, calculate the absolute difference between the sums of its diagonals.
+Given a square matrix of size `N`×`N`, calculate the absolute difference between the sums of its diagonals.

 **Input Format**

-The first line contains a single integer, N. The next N lines denote the matrix’s rows, with each line containing N space-separated integers describing the columns.
+The first line contains a single integer, `N`.
+The next `N` lines denote the matrix’s rows, with each line containing `N` space-separated integers describing the columns.

 **Output Format**